chrisyeh96/chrisyeh96.github.io/_posts/2021-05-19-schur-complement.md

 where neither $$A$$ nor $$D$$ are invertible (and therefore $$M/A$$ and $$M/D$$ are undefined).
 In other words, the matrix inversion lemma may be useful in many settings, but it does not apply to all invertible matrices.

-## Schur Complements for Symmetric Matrices
+### Characterizing Symmetric Positive Definite Matrices

 This section considers the special case where $$M$$ is real and symmetric (i.e., $$C = B^\top$$):